Alaska's Industrial Coatings Specialists

 A written coating spec is developed: prep grade, DFT targets, coating system, and inspection hold points.

-Each coat applied to spec, with DFT and adhesion verified in real time by our in-house inspector.
+Each coat is applied to spec, with DFT and adhesion verified in real time by our in-house inspector.

 Inspection records, material certs, and photo documentation delivered with final project closeout.